elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 ```console
 scons -j <number of cores>
 ```
-in the main folder to compile SG++ with GCC.
+in the main folder to compile SG⁺⁺ with GCC.
 For configuration (including other compilers) and optimization, see below.
 If SCons does not seem to find external dependencies